syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ## TabControl style

-Tabcontrol inside the DockWindow for Tabbed side Windows can be customized using `TabControlStyle` with the TargetType as TabControl in the DockingManager
+Tabcontrol inside the Tabbed DockWindow can be customized using `TabControlStyle` with the TargetType TabControl in the DockingManager

 {% highlight xaml %}